-We cannot wait for the exciting year ahead and are very much looking forward to a fantastic beginning to the school year for all of our nursery children!
+We cannot wait for the exciting year ahead and are looking forward to a fantastic beginning to the school year for all of our nursery children!
 Welcome to your first half-termly letter of the year.
 Its purpose is to outline the areas we will cover over the next half term.

 Our focus topic for the first half of the Autumn term is ‘I am special”.
 You will find within the overview what we will cover each week.
-This is a guide and gives you an idea about what your child will be learning each week.
+This is a guide and gives you an idea about what your child will be learning.
 Each week the nursery team plan in detail responding to the children’s needs as their learning develops and their interests emerge.
 This ensures that the nursery activities are relevant and interesting for the children in each class.

 Our main focus for this half term is that all children feel settled, happy and safe in nursery, whilst beginning to develop their independence.
-We will also be focusing on Phase 1 of the “Letters and Sounds” programme which is integral to the children’s understanding of environmental sounds before they move onto the phonetic sounds.
+We will also be focusing on Phase 1 of the “Letters and Sounds” programme which is integral to the children’s understanding of sounds before they move onto the phonetic sounds.
 To support your child at home, please look at the overview for each of the different areas we will cover.
 We will also be carrying out assessments over the coming weeks to ensure we know exactly what the children already know about letters and sounds and also in their understanding and use of number.
 This will enable us to plan effectively to support and extend all the children in these key skills.

 Books and Book bags

 Please ensure that your child has a book bag that they bring to school every day.
 This can be used to take books home from our “Book Borrowing Library”.
 Please use the class book borrowing register to sign out your child’s book and then cross it off once it is returned.
-Returned books will need to go into the “Returned book box” in the cloakroom.

 Uniform and spare clothes